nickolasclarke/ER131/reading/Lecture 12/README.md

 ### Lecture 12 reading

+**First**, read Chapter 11 of the DS100 textbook, on gradient descent.

-Novotny *et al*, "National Satellite-Based Land-Use Regression: NO2 in the United States,", Environmental Science and Technology (2011).
+**Second**, read Novotny *et al*, "National Satellite-Based Land-Use Regression: NO2 in the United States,", Environmental Science and Technology (2011).

 The paper is very technical and will take you a long time to digest if you read everything.
 I'd like you to focus on the following questions: